-Riskee And The Ridicule have just finished a highly successful tour with The King Blues, playing at 11 venues around the country from Newcastle and Liverpool to Gloucester and Brighton.
-If you were there, thank you so much for your support and if not, there still time to see the band at on one of their other gigs in 2017.
+Last year Riskee And The Ridicule enjoyed a highly successful tour with The King Blues, and in January 2018 they supported Frank Turner’s band Möngöl Hörde.
+If you were there, thank you so much for your support and if not, there still time to see the band at on one of their other gigs this year.

 “I seriously think that this is a special piece of music, a special piece of art that the world needs right now.
 Some of the highlights here aren’t just album highlights: they’re genre highlights, decade highlights.
 I’m so proud of this band for producing what can only be called a masterpiece.“

-We released their debut album, Dawn Of The Dog, in 2014 to critical acclaim and it propelled them to tour the UK and Europe multiple times, including momentous sets at Indigo in the iconic O2 Arena and The 100 Club in London as well as supporting The King Blues on their return tour in 2016.
+Riskee And The Ridicule released their debut album, Dawn Of The Dog, in 2014 it propelled them to tour the UK and Europe multiple times, including momentous sets at Indigo in the iconic O2 Arena and The 100 Club in London as well as supporting The King Blues on their return tour in 2016 and again in 2017.

 The social and political climates have changed even more drastically since the release of Dawn Of The Dog and Riskee and The Ridicule are acutely aware of it.
 The new album titled Blame Culture is here and it’s one that promises honesty, energy and thought-provoking material that we all need today, as the band elaborates on: